 - Recommending to the full faculty a pass/fail decision for each individual exam administered by the GCC, with 55% as a guideline for the passing threshold.

 - In rare cases, administering the Q exam as described in the Physics Graduate Program Handbook.

 Impact on Financial Support

-Failure to pass the written exam on the final attempt, or failure to retake the exam at the next opportunity, will result in removal from the Physics doctoral program, but usually allowing one term to complete an M.S. degree, if necessary.
+Failure to pass the written component of the Qualifying Procedure prior to the end of the fifth semester in the program will result in removal from the Physics doctoral program, but usually allowing one term to complete an M.S. degree, if necessary.
 Financial assistance cannot be guaranteed during any additional semester used to complete an M.S. degree.

 The purpose of the oral/research component of the qualification procedure is to help students transition from formal coursework to engagement in research, and to develop specific skills necessary for success in research.
 This component can be scheduled any time after the completion of the coursework component, but no later than the 5th semester in the program.
 To satisfy this requirement, students must do the following:

 Note that the role of the Research Qual Chair is not to supervise the study, but to be a source of advice and help.

 With mutual consent of the student and research advisor, the Research/Oral component of the Quals may also serve as a Dissertation Prospectus presentation.
 In that case, the full dissertation committee must be formed and a written prospectus document prepared on the same timeline as above, but in the format and with the content of the prospectus (see Sec.
 II.9).
 Students are strongly encouraged to use this opportunity to complete their prospectus by the end of the fifth semester.